 3 natural ways to beat stress

 Last year a total of 11.7 million working days were lost due to stress, accounting for 45 per cent of all working days lost to ill health.
-When it all gets a bit much this festive season, take time for you and combat stress naturally with aromatherapy.
+When it all gets a bit much, take time for you and combat stress naturally with aromatherapy.

 Essential oils help alleviate stress as well as providing real benefits for your skin.
 ‘The less stressed you are, the less likely you are to get breakouts and skin irritability,’ explains Jane Hibbert, founder and creative director of AromaWorks.